yvelikova/axway-open-docs/content/en/docs/central/backend_authn.md

 linkTitle: Configure back-end authentication
 weight: 5
 date: 2019-07-30
-description: Learn how to configure back-end authentication for an API which supports back-end authentication.
+description: Learn how to configure back-end authentication for an API.
 ---

-*Estimated reading time: 2 minutes*
+*Estimated reading time*: 2 minutes

 ## Before you start